Semmle/SecurityQueries/README.md

 ## Using the Path Explorer

-Many queries in this repository makes use of the Taint-Tracking library in QL, which allows you to visualize the code path that goes from a tainted source to a dangerous sink.
+Many queries in this repository makes use of the taint-tracking library in QL, which allows you to visualize the code path that goes from a tainted source to a dangerous sink.
 To enable this, click `Window` on the Eclipse menu bar, then click `Show View > Other... > Semmle > Path Explorer` to display the Path Explorer window.
 This will show you the tainted path when you click on a query result.